Emergency:

 Home Remedies

-• Increase dietary fiber and water intake.
+• Increase dietary fiber and water intake to soften stool.

 • Apply cold compresses to reduce swelling.